-Youngest Male Grand Slam Champions
+Youngest Male Grand Slam Winners

 Michael Chang (1989 Roland Garros), Boris Becker (1985 Wimbledon), and Mats Wilander (1982 Roland Garros) all won major titles before they turned eighteen.